MJWootton/Hanzi-Flashcards/README.md

 汉字三	hàn zì sān	flashcard three
 ```

 where each column is separated by a tab.
+Additionally, hints can be placed in an optional fourth column.